Which French Bulldog Puppy Is Right for Me?

 - Fawn French bulldog: These dogs may have cream or slightly yellowish or reddish color, sometimes with black markings on the face.

-- Brindle French bulldog: This is a classic French bulldog, with the Agouti gene.
+- Brindle French bulldog: The brindle Frenchie is a classic French bulldog, with the Agouti gene.
 This gene results in a coat which is a mix of dark and light strands.

 - Tiger brindle French bulldog: As the name suggests, this type of coat pattern includes streaks of light and dark color.